oracle/rewrite-recipes/rewrite-weblogic/README.md

 > [!NOTE]
 > You can run `rewrite` on a Gradle project without modifying the build, similar to using the `mvn` CLI command.
 For more information, see https://docs.openrewrite.org/running-recipes/running-rewrite-on-a-gradle-project-without-modifying-the-build.

-## WebLogic Server 15.1.1 BETA recipes
+## WebLogic Server 15.1.1 recipes

 > [!WARNING]
-> Before deploying a migrated application, make sure that you are using an approved WebLogic Server 15.1.1 BETA installation.
+> Before deploying a migrated application, make sure that you are using an approved WebLogic Server 15.1.1 installation.

 > [!NOTE]
-> When upgrading to WebLogic Server 15.1.1 BETA, the `UpgradeTo1511` recipe must be run _after_ the Java and Jakarta recipes.
+> When upgrading to WebLogic Server 15.1.1, the `UpgradeTo1511` recipe must be run _after_ the Java and Jakarta recipes.

-#### Upgrade applications to WebLogic Server 15.1.1 BETA, Jakarta EE 9.1, and Java 21
+#### Upgrade applications to WebLogic Server 15.1.1, Jakarta EE 9.1, and Java 21

 ```shell
 mvn -U org.openrewrite.maven:rewrite-maven-plugin:run \